-When US President Donald Trump met his Russian counterpart Vladimir Putin in the Finnish capital, Helsinki, on 16 July 2018, they entered their names into the pages of a long history of talks between US and Soviet or Russian leaders.
+When US President Joe Biden meets his Russian counterpart Vladimir Putin in Geneva, Switzerland on Wednesday, their names will enter into the pages of a long history of talks between leaders of the two powers.

-Here we look back at the summits that preceded this one.
+Here we look back at some of the summits that preceded this one.

 President John F Kennedy met Soviet Premier Nikita Khrushchev in Vienna in 1961.
 The talks were dominated by the crisis in Berlin and control over the divided city.
 For Kennedy, it was a bruising, unexpectedly hostile encounter at which he felt outmatched by his Soviet counterpart.

 "Worst thing in my life," the president told a New York Times reporter after the talks.
 "He savaged me."
 The Berlin Wall went up in the months after the talks and the following year the two superpowers locked horns over the Cuban missile crisis.

 In May 1972, President Richard Nixon and Soviet leader Leonid Brezhnev met in Moscow for their first summit, which produced what appeared to be a good working relationship between the two leaders and a historic arms treaty setting limits to the rapidly expanding nuclear arsenals of both powers.

 Nixon invited Brezhnev to Washington the following year, and the pair signed nuclear arms control treaties at three successive summits.

 In November 1974, Nixon's successor Gerald Ford met Brezhnev for the first time in the Russian city of Vladivostok.
 Relations between the pair were warm despite the extreme cold.
 They discussed American football and football which they had respectively played as younger men, and joked together.